By Santi, December 31, 2025

 Why you should not rely on the vehicle alternator alone

-The alternator is designed to charge the starter battery first.
-Relying on it alone risks undercharging house batteries and can shorten battery life unless you use a proper DC-DC charger with the correct charging profile.
+The alternator is built to charge the starter battery first.
+Relying on it alone risks low charging of house batteries and can shorten battery life unless you use a proper DC-DC charger with the right charging profile.
+AAA recommends using a DC-DC charger for best battery care.

 DC-DC chargers vs isolator — why DC-DC with multi-stage charging is preferred for LiFePO4

-DC-DC chargers provide stable, multi-stage charging that LiFePO4 cells need.
-Simple isolators only connect circuits and do not manage charge voltage properly so they are not a good match for modern lithium batteries.
+DC-DC chargers provide stable, multi-step charging that LiFePO4 cells need.
+Simple isolators only connect circuits and do not manage charge voltage well, so they are not a good match for modern lithium batteries.

 Wiring, voltage drop, and charging profiles